 [Note: I’ve lightly edited and updated Happy Father’s Day from June 12, 2014.
-Look down at my shoes if you see me soon after reading this post.
-And, finally, this is the last post for this weekend.
-If Father’s Day 2015 means anything, it means someone—me—gets a break!]
+Look down at my shoes if you see me soon after reading this post.]

 I like Father’s Day.
 Lots.
-I have my two-part ritual, developed over the past decade or more and missed only once, when I attended an old friend’s memorial service back East in 2009.
+I have my two-part ritual, developed over the past 15 years or so and missed only once, when I attended an old friend’s memorial service back East in 2009.
 (RIP, SH; you’re missed!)

 Part one involves watching the last day of the U.S. Open.
 I don’t play golf anymore.
 Too painful for me, and even more painful for those with whom I am paired.
 (I finally gave away the clubs.)
 I don’t even watch golf anymore on television, but for one day a year.